 Phishing attempts are constantly evolving and changing.
 Personal cloud drives are becoming an increasingly popular target.
 Remind your users regularly that they shouldn’t click on links from unknown senders, even if it’s a Google Drive or Dropbox link.

-Enabling two-factor authentication is an excellent way to prevent unauthorized connections.
-It’s a good way to protect yourself against users who still don’t have great passwords in place, and it’s also a safeguard against credentials revealed through phishing attacks.
+Enabling multi-factor authentication protects your organization against users who still don’t have great passwords in place, and it’s also a safeguard against credentials revealed through phishing attacks.

 Establish information classification and labeling policies and guidelines and inform users of their responsibilities to handle data appropriately.
 For more advanced protection mechanisms, implement data loss prevention technology for strategic and other sensitive data.